 It is often challenging to know the fins’ correct size as the fins’ sizes may be different from shoe size.
 Therefore, I would recommend wearing them in the water test with the fin to know your accurate size.

 Most women are not bothered by size issues, as there are several options available for them in fins.
-The majority of the Companies build fins using male sizes, and women get equivalent in the sizing charts.
-Thus 90% of women get fit into fins without any discomfort.
+The majority of the companies build fins using male sizes, and women get equivalents in the sizing charts.
+Thus, 90% of women fit into fins without any discomfort.
 I suggest if you have wider feet, go for one size up than your actual size if the reviews don’t say anything about wide feet.

 Fin’s Sizes